matt8011/Term-Project/README.md

 *By Matt Kyle, Evan O'Neil, Jacob Pierce, and Nitish Salvi*

 ## Overview
 This project utilizes a Trie to implement an autocomplete function in C++.
-The user will interact with this program via command line arguments (CLAs) and user inputs in a Ubuntu terminal.
-The following functions are implemented.
+The user will interact with this program via command-line arguments (CLAs) and user inputs in an Ubuntu terminal.
+The following functions are implemented:
 - Search
 - Insert
 - Print to File